Bachelor’s Degree Requirements

 a.
 Completing one course from AAS 115, AFRS 115, CAS 115, CHS 115, ENGL 115, or QS 115; or an equivalent course at an accredited community or four-year college; or completing one of the following two-semester course sequences: AAS 113A/113B or 114A/114B, AFRS 113A/113B or 114A/114B, CAS 113A/113B or 114A/114B, CHS 113A/113B or 114A/114B, ENGL 113A/113B or 114A/114B, LING 113A/113B, QS 113A/113B or 114A/114B.

 b.
-Receiving a satisfactory score on the Advanced Placement Test in English Language or the Advanced Placement Test in English Literature.
+Receiving a satisfactory score on the Advanced Placement Test in English Language and Composition or the Advanced Placement Test in English Literature and Composition.

 Completion of this requirement fulfills a portion of the Basic Skills Section of the General Education Program.
 Note: Completion of the lower division writing requirement is a prerequisite for all upper division General Education courses.

 The University has implemented the Trustee Policy for the Writing Skills Graduation Requirement for all upper division students who will graduate in Spring 1982 or thereafter in the following manner:

 - Students who have completed 56 units and have met the lower division writing requirement will be required to take an essay examination.